trussworks/Engineering-Playbook/developing/on-call/README.md

   minutes and you believe the impact is such that it needs to be addressed immediately, you should feel free to page your secondary for assistance.
-  If you are still stuck (or you *were* the secondary), you should feel free to call upon your lead or a known subject matter expert (SME).
+  If you are still stuck (or you *were* the secondary), you should feel free to call upon the tertiary or a known subject matter expert (SME).
 * If you are *not* on-call, you should refrain from responding to alerts even if you see them in Slack or elsewhere.
 By doing so, you can reduce your own interrupts.
 However, if you believe you might be responsible,